merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

 Our current study re-analyzes the invaluable metagenomic datasets and assemblies the study above made available.
 As briefly described previously on [this blog post](http://merenlab.org/2017/08/23/CPR-in-blood/), Kowarsky et al. take hundreds of blood samples collected from tens of patients, and use shotgun seqeuncing and assembly strategies to recover contigs from cell-free DNA.
 They remove sequences that match to the human genome, and investigate what is there in the remaining contigs.
 The authors also validate some of their findings by performing independent bench experiments, which is very nice to see since unfortunately ‘omics findings are rarely validated by additional experiments.

 While the original blog post have identified an initial genome bin that resembled genomes characterized as Candidate Phyla Radiation, it had two major limitations.
-The first limitation was the use of only the novel contigs from Kowarsky et al. study as contigs that were considered 'non-novel' could still represent fragments that belong to this population: Kowarsky et al. had determined whether a given contig in their assembly was novel or not based on BLAST searches against known sequences in the NCBI's databases, but NCBI contains thousands of CPR genomes, hence partial matches may have removed contigs from the 'novel' bin.
+The first limitation was the use of only the novel contigs from the Kowarsky et al. study, as contigs that were considered 'non-novel' could still represent fragments that belong to this population: Kowarsky et al. had determined whether a given contig in their assembly was novel or not based on BLAST searches against known sequences in the NCBI's databases, but NCBI contains thousands of CPR genomes.
+Hence, partial matches may have removed contigs from the 'novel' bin.
 The second limitation of the initial survey of the assembly in that blog post was the fact that the analysis made no use of differential coverage information to make sure the bin was not contaminated.

 Our current study addresses both of these limitations by (1) including [non-novel contigs](files/non-novel-contigs.fa.zip) (obtained from Kowarsky et al. through personal communication) in our analysis together with [novel contigs](files/novel-contigs.fa.zip) that were published before, and (2) employing metagenomic short reads made available in the origial study for read recruitment analyses.
 Together, these additions allowed us to determine a more complete genome bin for this CPR genome in this extremely challenging dataset, and perform a phylogenomic analyses to shed light on its place on the Tree of Life.